Cathay to launch new business class suites this week

 The first of 30 of the Boeing 777-300ER jets to receive a multi-million dollar makeover, it’s currently schedule to make an inaugural flight to Beijing on Friday October 18, 2024.

-Lavinia Lau, Cathay’s Chief Customer and Commercial Officer, has previously told Executive Traveller the rest of the 777 fleet will be upgraded at a rate of one per month, a process which will take through to late 2027.
+Lavinia Lau, Cathay’s Chief Customer and Commercial Officer, has previously told Executive Traveller the rest of the 777 fleet will be upgraded at a rate of one per month, a process which will take through to 2027 if one jet is done at a time.

 That timeline runs parallel to delivery of Cathay’s Boeing 777-9s, with 22 of the next-gen jets likely to arrive from 2026 onwards.